 49 CFR §192.1015(b)(4)

-COMPANY NAME, Inc. will identify and rank all existing and potential risks for each of its jurisdictional propane systems as explained in the “Threat Assessment and Ranking Risks” section of the plan.
+The Company will identify and rank all existing and potential risks for each of its jurisdictional propane systems as explained in the “Threat Assessment and Ranking Risks” section of the plan.
 Each Threat Factor of three (3) or higher will be evaluated to determine if additional action beyond minimum code requirements will be required.
 The determination if any further action is necessary will be listed on the Individual Jurisdictional System Risk Ranking Form attached to this plan.

 When determined that additional actions beyond normal code compliance are required to mitigate specific risks these measures will be listed on the Individual Jurisdictional System Risk Ranking Form in the “Measures to Mitigate Risks” section.
 The actions to be taken will be listed in detail and will provide the specific measures selected, the risk they are addressing and how the actions will be implemented.